 - Passengers are expected to inform the airlines about the intended use of a POC on board.
 Most airlines require individuals who wish to use a POC on aircraft to contact them a minimum of 48 hours prior to the scheduled departure.
 Every airline is different, so make sure to ask about specific regulations and restrictions that may apply when carrying oxygen on board your flight.

-- The FAA no longer requires passengers using a POC on board to obtain and present a physician’s statement; however, it is always recommended to consult with your physician in preparation to traveling to discuss:
+- The FAA no longer requires passengers using a POC on board to obtain and present a physician’s statement; however, some airlines continue to require a physician statement.
+It is always recommended to consult with your physician in preparation for traveling to discuss:

 - Your oxygen needs at the time of travel and understanding of the use of the POC.

 - Effects of cabin pressurization and any adjustments in flow rate in liters per minute that you may require during the flight.

 - Certain key provisions in the POC operating manual regarding oxygen delivery, indicators, warnings, and alerts, as well as setting/changing liter flow or LPM.

 - Length of flight, layovers, and advice regarding duration of POC use and batteries needed.

 - You will be responsible for the operation of the POC on board the aircraft and therefore, it is recommended that you carry with you the Quick Start User Guide, Troubleshooting Guide and User Manual and any other written information provided by your healthcare professional regarding POC use.

 - It is recommended, and the Airline may require, travelers to carry enough fully charged batteries required to operate the POC for at least 150% of the expected maximum flight duration (including the total duration of the flight from arrival gate and any possible delays that may occur during a flight).
 It is your responsibility to carry the appropriate amount of batteries to last the entire duration of the trip.